hiba-awad-phd/Verifog/README.md

 ### JAVA code

 To query in JAVA you need to make sure that you are putting the JAVA methods in fr.imta.semafor.fogDsl/src/fr/imta/semafor/handlers/InspectionHandler.java file.

-In the workspace right-click on any file existing in your favorite use case -> SeMaFoR -> QueryModel The results will appear in the first eclipse window
+**Make sure that all the attributes needed for the methods exist in the YAML files** In the workspace right-click on any file existing in your favorite use case -> SeMaFoR -> QueryModel The results will appear in the first eclipse window